There are many facts about Australia that have questionable levels of truth.

 Big Pineapple, Big Macadamia Nut, Big Wine Bottle… you get the picture.
 Apparently everything that we can make into a ‘big thing’ we have, and it’s popular among tourists to seek them out.

 I mean, really far apart.
-If we map out the trip in Google Maps, we can see that it would take 42 hours of non-stop driving to get from Perth (west coast) to Sydney (east coast).
+It would take 42 hours of non-stop driving to get from Perth (west coast) to Sydney (east coast).
 It’s a damn large country.

 Don’t expect to be able to casually catch a quick bus or train in between major cities.
-Although it’s not the cheapest option, the quickest way is definitely flying.
+Although it’s not the cheapest or most environmentally-friendly option, the quickest way is definitely flying.

 8. Beach culture is everywhere